MethodicalAcceleratorDesign/MAD-NG/tests/tests/test-ptc-maps/readme.md

 To create a test for a single element, there are two main components that need to be created; the sequence and the configuration specific to the element.

-The sequence is a string that contains the MAD-X script to create the element that you desire to test, with all the necessary parameters, the can be assigned through formatting with the configuration table.
+The sequence is a string that contains the MAD-X script to create the element that you desire to test, with all the necessary parameters, the parameters can be assigned through formatting with the configuration table.
 For example, a quadrupole with the parameters `k1`, `k1s` `fringe` and `tilt` can be created with the following string:
 ```
 local elm_str = "QUADRUPOLE, at=0.75, l=1.5, k1=${k1}, k1s=${k1s}, tilt=${tilt}*pi/8, fringe=${fringe}"
 ```